 Pack your bathing suit!
 But don’t forget a few other things, too.
 You’ll be glad you remembered these things.
-Click any of the photos below to get yours!
-All the below items are affiliate links with Amazon.
+Click any of the photos below to get yours! *All the below items are affiliate links with Amazon.
 Just click the photo to get yours!

 I was amazed at how much I used my 10 L dry bag on our first island trip with it!
-It floats in water, keeps the sand out of your stuff, and because it can go in the water with you, you never have to worry about leaving your valuables on the beach while you enjoy the water–you can bring it in with you.
+It floats in water, keeps the sand out of your stuff, and because it can go in the water with you, you never have to worry about leaving your valuables on the beach while you enjoy the water—you can bring it in with you.
 This one comes in two sizes and 9 colors!

 The Hawaiian islands are all volcanic, and that means sharp volcanic rocks on the beaches more often than not.
 Between the lava rock, regular rocks, large grains of sand (not the powdery stuff you find on some other beaches in the world), and the coral that often washes up, you will be so grateful for some waterproof foot protection!

 Coral reefs all around the world are damaged by regular sunscreen.
 If you plan to go snorkeling or spend much time at all in the water, please consider taking Reef Safe sunscreen with you!
 Hawaii has recently passed a law banning the sale of sunscreen that damages their reefs, and it goes into effect January 1, 2021.
 I also recommend a solid over a liquid, so it can go in your carry-on without taking up space in your TSA-approved liquids bag!
 Be prepared!

 Refillable Water Bottles

 No matter what, always start your day with a full bottle of water, and plan to refill it throughout the day as needed.
 If you’ll be hiking, swimming, or just sunning on the beach, take two full bottles of water with you!
 This collapsible version is perfect for travel because it takes up far less space than a traditional water bottle when it’s empty!

 You might be surprised at how handy this towel will be to have with you on the islands.
 It’s a beach towel, of course, but it’s also a great seat cover for that rental car after a messy hike, and a bath towel in a pinch when that vacation rental you thought provided linens, doesn’t!